Matching Impatient and Heterogeneous Demand and Supply: Proposed matching policies

 \subsection{A matching problem}

-Suppose we ignore the discrete and stochastic nature of customer and worker arrivals, and assume that these flow at their long-run average rates.
-Then, an upper bound on the long-run average matching value in (\ref{eq:Profit}) follows by solving an optimization problem to find the optimal instantaneous matching values, which we refer to as the matching problem.
-For $\bld m = (m_{jk}: j\in \bbJ \mbox{ and } k \in \bbK)$ that denotes the instantaneous matching rate, the MP can be defined through functions $q_j^\star( \bld m)$, $j\in \bbJ$ and $i_k^\star( \bld m)$, $k\in \bbK$ (defined in detail below), that approximate the steady-state mean queue-lengths, as follows:
+Suppose we ignore the discrete and stochastic nature of \levi{agent} arrivals, and assume that these flow at their long-run average rates.
+Then, an upper bound on the long-run average matching value in (\ref{eq:Profit}) follows by solving an optimization problem to find the optimal instantaneous matching values, which we refer to as the matching problem (MP).
+For $\bld m = (m_{jk}: (j,k) \in \arcset)$, that denotes the instantaneous matching rate, the MP can be defined through functions $q_j^{D,\star}( \bld m)$, $j\in \bbJ$ and $q_k^{S,\star}( \bld m)$, $k\in \bbK$ (defined in detail below), that approximate the steady-state mean queue-lengths, as follows:

 The objective function in (\ref{eq:max_A_w_v3G}) is the instantaneous version of the long-run average matching value in (\ref{eq:Profit}) and the constraints in (\ref{eq:max_A_w_v3G}) prevent us from matching more demand or supply than is available.